tliron/turandot/QUICKSTART.md

 You will now use Reposure to configure the "default" registry for Turandot.

 This can be simple or complex depending on your Kubernetes cluster.
-The reason is that the Turandot operator does more than just deploy TOSCA, it can also deploy artifacts referred to by your TOSCA, including artifacts of a special type: container images.
-Container images are downloaded from a registry by the container runtime (CRI-O, Docker, etc.) that runs on each of the cluster's hosts, and by default the container runtime is likely configured to require TLS authentication (HTTPS) and may even require authorization.
+The reason it can be challenging is that the Turandot operator does more than just deploy TOSCA, it can also deploy artifacts referred to by your TOSCA, including artifacts of a special type: container images.
+Container images are downloaded from a registry by the container runtime (CRI-O, Docker, etc.) that runs on each of the cluster's hosts, and by the container runtime is likely to be configured by delay to require TLS authentication (HTTPS) and may even require authorization.

 Reposure comes with built-in support for the built-in registries of a few Kubernetes distributions, making it easy to make use of them.
 For Minikube: